Open Ship & Workshop: 30th & 31st July, 2025

 Kalaallit Nunaat, or Greenland, has attracted scientists for over a century, notably to study the ice sheet but also its geology, land, and Peoples.
 However, this research has not always been inclusive of the knowledge that Indigenous Peoples hold and the collaboration has thus been one-sided.
 On the path towards decolonial Arctic research, students must take steps to reconsider definitions of knowledge and find ways to collaborate with reciprocal benefits.

-On July 31st, 2025, local experts from organizations working with Indigenous knowledge and rights holders will join the students for a workshop which aims to explore approaches to bridge the gap between Indigenous knowledge and science.
-First, presentations from guests will provide input and share experiences of working with Indigenous knowledge.
+On July 31st, 2025, local experts from organizations working with Indigenous knowledge and rights holders will join the students for a workshop which aims to explore approaches to bridge the gap between Indigenous knowledge and science, and learn about the Greenland ice sheet and the effects of its retreat.
+First, presentations from guests will provide input and share experiences of working with Indigenous knowledge (option to join digitally below).
 Later, participants will discuss together how to better integrate different forms of knowledge in education so that young researchers have a better understanding of how to collaborate justly with communities.
-The workshop is held in collaboration with the Association of Polar Early Caree Scientists (APECS) and the University of Bergen.
-It will be held at the Hans Egede Hotel.
+The workshop will be held at the Hans Egede Hotel.

 Are you a student in Nuuk and want to join the workshop?
 Register here and join the brainstorm!